manjulananduri/manjulananduri.github.io/_posts/2023-02-12-chatgpt-prompts-for-midjourney.md

 Quick tip: ChatGPT can become too creative at this point.
 So ask ChatGPT to customize it as per your interests just like you make your specifications to a graphic designer.

-Step 5: Copy and Paste the Prompts into Mid-Journey
+### Step 5: Copy and Paste the Prompts into Mid-Journey

-Once you've selected the prompt you want to use, simply copy and paste it into the Mid-Journey app.
+Once you've selected the prompt you want to use, simply copy and paste it into the Mid-Journey discord app with the tag `/imagine`.
 The app will then use the prompt to generate AI-generated art based on your specifications.
+Eg: `/imagine a butterfly with a beautiful wings on a unicorn`

-Step 6: Experiment and Refine
+### Step 6: Experiment and Refine

 Finally, experiment with different prompts and see what kind of results you get.
 You may want to try using different concepts or adjusting your prompts to see how they affect the AI-generated art.
 With time and experimentation, you'll be able to fine-tune your prompts and get the most out of the Mid-Journey app.